Skip to content

 widget_config{ theme, layout, textColor, backgroundColor, fontFamily }Settings change

-The widget never sends back.
+The browser widget never sends back.
 The native app pushes, the browser renders.

 Paused playback